Nagendra1997/python/installation.md

+---
+description: Mesibo for Python - Real-time Messaging API for Python
+keywords: mesibo, install, python, real-time
-# Mesibo for Python
+title: Mesibo for Python - Real-time Messaging API for Python
+toc_max: 4
+---

-Mesibo Python API is a completely open-source real-time library which can be built and installed from source.
+Mesibo Python API is an entirely open-source real-time library which can be built and installed from source.
 The entire source code and installation details can be found at our GitHub repo  [Mesibo Python API](https://github.com/mesibo/python)

 ### Platforms Supported
 Currently the Mesibo Real-Time Python library is under-development and supports Linux,Mac and Raspberry Pi.